-Cross hairs are tilted to right while scope is straight
+to the right while scope remained straight with rifle.

 Without seeing the rifle, my guess would be that either the rings were not tight enough or the lens came loose from the shot.
 It is rare depending on the quality of the scope.
 If the lens itself moved, it will not be waterproof or fog proof because the seal on the lens is not tight.
 If its under warranty then it should be replaced, if not then be care full not to get it too wet.
 If you had a suction cup, you could try to reposition it straight again.

 a 6ya expert can help you resolve that issue over the phone in a minute or two.

 best thing about this new service is that you are never placed on hold and get to talk to real repairmen in the US.

 the service is completely free and covers almost anything you can think of (from cars to computers, handyman, and even drones).